Updated August 2020

 11. BONUS COASTAL TRAIL: SPLIT ROCK

-Leave the hustle and bustle on Saint John behind as you take the short drive to Lorneville.
+Leave the hustle and bustle of Saint John behind as you take the short drive to Lorneville.
 When you pass through the Coleson Cove power plant you may question what kind of hiking trail you will find, but you won’t be disappointed.
 Take a short walk on an old road and you will come to a lookout platform that looks like it should be condemned (and it probably should be).
 The platform overlooks the power plant and the rocky shoreline in between.
 Follow the trail around the corner and you will leave civilization behind.
 Continue along the rocky clifftops, making sure to check out all the side trails to lookouts.
 The black and gray rocky cliffs and the waves crashing below reminded me of the Lighthouse Trail on Grand Manan.
 But this trail is much easier to get to.

 At about half way you will find Split Rock.
 Don’t follow the small trail by the sign that points to split rock like I did.
 The sign points to Split Rock out in the bay and the trail is just a way to get better views.
 Just past Split Rock you will find views across an inner bay.
 Look closely and you will see the Musquash Head Lighthouse in the distance.
 If you are really adventurous you can climb down into a large crack in the earth with the help of a rope that someone left.
 If you do, be extremely careful and make sure someone stays out of the crack just in case.

 Each time you see the lighthouse through the trees it will get larger, like a tall, white giant playing peak-a-boo.
 Eventually you will come out to the grassy area around the lighthouse.
 The views of the Bay of Fundy from this point at the mouth of the Musquash Estuary are spectacular.
-If you are still feeling adventurous you can continue for another couple of kilometres along the coast to Black Beach and then walk back the access road.
+If you are still feeling adventurous you can continue on Troy’s Trail for another couple of kilometres along the coast to Black Beach and then walk back the access road.
 I had to walk back the access road from the lighthouse because it was getting dark.

 Split Rock Trail is a coastal trail that is easy to access, but still spectacular.